 Now let’s put this all to practice.
 Below I describe a tech discovery method that can dramatically improve your chances of identifying breakthrough innovations early on.

-Please keep in mind that you may have to adapt the method to your specific needs.
+Please bear in mind that you may have to adjust the method to your specific needs.
 What’s below should not be seen as axioms, but rather as guidelines.

 Would you like to try out Mergeflow for breakthrough tech discovery?
 Sign up for a free trial by clicking here.